projectcalico/calicoctl/README.md

 [![IRC Channel](https://img.shields.io/badge/irc-%23calico-blue.svg)](https://kiwiirc.com/client/irc.freenode.net/#calico)
 <!--- end of master only -->

-# Calico on Docker
+# Calico on Containers
-As well as providing networking for OpenStack VMs, Calico can provide networking for containers in a Docker environment.
+As well as providing networking for OpenStack VMs, Calico can provide networking for containerized environments.
 Each container gets its own IP and fine grain security policy.
 In addition, Calico can be deployed without encapsulation or overlays to provide high performance at massive scales.
 For more information on Project Calico see http://www.projectcalico.org/learn/.